nat-n/poethepoet/README.rst

     serve.env = { PORT = "9001" }

-Notice this example uses deep keys which can be more convenient but aren't as well supported by some toml implementations.
+Notice this example uses deep keys which can be more convenient but aren't as well supported by some older toml implementations.

 The above example can be modified to only set the `PORT` variable if it is not already set by replacing the last line with the following: